nquintana7/nekSoC-ethernet/README.md

 # nekSoC-ethernet
 # FPGA Ethernet MAC Stack (RMII/MAC/UDP to AXI-Stream)

-A in-progress Ethernet MAC + UDP implementation made for my **Nexys A7**.
+A in-progress Ethernet MAC + UDP implementation made for the Tang Primer 20K.
 This project implements a complete Layer 2 stack that bridges raw RMII from an Ethernet PHY signals to industry a standard AXI-Stream interface.

 ## Current Project Status
 **Current State:** A AXI-S Ethernet MAC+RMII Interface.
 The design successfully transmits and receives raw Ethernet frames via AXI-Stream.